chengyeow/Project-4-West-Nile-Virus/README.md

 |cluster_0 to cluster_37|train_final/test_final|uint8|38 clusters base on trap location and numbers of mosquitos|

+## Modelling

+Using logistic regression as base model and XGBoost Classifier as the optimal model produces and AUC of 0.82.
+However the Kaggle score obtained is only 0.71.
+Thus we tried Pycaret which gives us LightGBM as the best model.
+The AUC score remains at 0.82 however the Kaggle score improves to 0.74 with latitude and longitude been the to 2 most important features.
+​

 ## Cost-Benefits analysis

 The cost benefit analysis will measure the cost of conducting regular spray exercise versus the cost of hospitalisation and lost productivity of West Nile Virus cases.